PlumpMath/Oracle-Data-Loader-Using-Python-Coroutines/README.md

 ```
 ##Result
 184mil records loaded in 45 min.
-(It would take 4.5 hours to load using Single SQLLoader session)
+(It would take 4.5 hours to load using single SQLLoader session)
 ```
 ....
 0 max chunk #77 209715200 buffer: 17574400-> 227289600